FAQs (Frequently Asked Questions)

 In many ways, I believe an art practice is a system—something that carries you along, even when you don’t feel like creating.
 It keeps you making art, developing your skills, and moving forward, even when inspiration isn’t knocking at your door.
 It ensures that you improve because you’re consistently analyzing your work, staying connected to a community, pursuing education, and uncovering your personal voice.

-This is exactly why I created myartpractice.com, an online community and educational platform focused on helping you develop a personalized art practice.
+This is exactly why I created myartpractice.com.
 There’s no one-size-fits-all solution—your art practice should be as unique as you are.

 Q: Why do I need an Art Practice?